Killing of Muammar Gaddafi: Public display

 The interim Libyan authorities decided to keep Gaddafi's body "for a few days", NTC oil minister Ali Tarhouni said, "to make sure that everybody knows he is dead".
 The body was moved to an industrial freezer where the public was allowed to see it until 24 October.
 One video showed Gaddafi's body on display in the center of an emptied public freezer in Misrata.
 Some people traveled hundreds of kilometers to see proof that Gaddafi was dead.
 One reporter observed gunshot residue on the wounds, consistent with shots at close range.

-Gaddafi's body was displayed alongside that of his son Mutassim, who was killed by Misratan fighters after his capture in Sirte on 20 October 2011.
+Gaddafi's body was displayed alongside that of his son Mutassim, who was murdered by Misratan fighters after his capture in Sirte on 20 October 2011.
 The younger Gaddafi's body was removed from the refrigerator for burial at the same time as his father's, on 24 October 2011.

 Burial

 Although an NTC spokesman said Gaddafi's body would be returned to his family with a directive to keep his burial site secret after an autopsy had determined the cause of death, the semi-autonomous military council in Misrata said it would be buried quickly instead, vetoing the performance of an autopsy.
 Amnesty International and Human Rights Watch called for an independent autopsy and an investigation into how Gaddafi died, but Jibril said neither step was necessary.
 While the NTC rejected conducting an autopsy, it promised to investigate the incident.

 On 25 October 2011, NTC representatives announced that Gaddafi's body had been buried in a secret grave in the desert early that morning, along with those of his son and Jabr.
 A Dubai-based satellite TV channel, Al Aan TV, showed amateur video of the funeral, where Islamic prayers were read.
 Libya's minister for information, Mahmoud Shammam, said that a fatwa had declared that "Gaddafi should not be buried in Muslim cemeteries and should not be buried in a known place to avoid any sedition".